 The combination of digitization and easy distribution over the Internet facilitates sampling, collage, mash-ups, and other reuse of material.
 Some musicians now offer the tracks to their recordings as separate files so that a particular riff can be incorporated by others in new recordings.

-Internet artwork will increasingly become a mash-up of contributions large and small from many people.
+The Internet allows art as mash-ups of contributions large and small from many people.
 A single author may try to maintain control, but will always feel the urge to incorporate suggestions he finds compelling from other people.
+Instead of jealously hiding a manuscript in a desk drawer till it’s ready to spring upon the public, many authors now develop their creative works on public sites.
 And because of the previous trait, the malleability of Internet content, people will feel the urge to suggest changes.

 The most Internet-appropriate artworks turn into group efforts, perhaps shifting one parameter this year and another parameter the next, always exploring past the art's own edge.